What Is the Americans with Disabilities (ADA) Act and How Does it Apply to Websites?

 There are three steps involved in making an existing website ADA compliant:

-• Accessibility Audit.
+• Web accessibility audit.
 The website has to be audited to determine and pinpoint which features are non-compliant.
 Prevailing automatic auditing tools normally identify only up to 30% violations, hence a thorough manual audit is required.
 Turning to an ADA compliance consultancy is a viable solution.

 • Remediation.
 This phase involves removing ADA violations and integrating accessible features.
 If you don’t have an in-house team of developers and have limited technical knowledge it’s highly advisable to find a trusted web development partner.